Red Fred Whole Wheat Waffles

 Red Fred BLT Salad

-Double up on this crouton recipe and store the extra croutons airtight to toss in
+Double up on this crouton recipe and store the extra croutons airtight to toss in soups or salads.

 ½ Red Fred City Sourdough Batard, crust removed and torn into ½" pieces